Battle of Río Salado

-The Battle of Río Salado (Note: Sometimes cited in English as 'Battle of Salado', mirroring the Spanish Batalla del Salado.) also known as the Battle of Tarifa (30 October 1340) was a battle between the armies of King Afonso IV of Portugal and King Alfonso XI of Castile against those of Sultan Abu al-Hasan 'Ali of the Marinids and Yusuf I of the Granada.
+The Battle of Río Salado (Note: Sometimes cited in English as 'Battle of Salado', mirroring the Spanish Batalla del Salado.) also known as the Battle of Tarifa (30 October 1340) was a battle of the allied Christian armies of King Alfonso XI of Castile and King Afonso IV of Portugal against the allied Muslim armies of Sultan Abu al-Hasan 'Ali of the Marinids and Emir Yusuf I of the Emirate of Granada.

 Campaign

 After Alfonso XI of Castile's victory in the Teba campaign of 1330, Muhammed IV, Sultan of Granada sought help from Abu al-Hasan 'Ali to ensure his survival.
 The policies of the Kingdom of Fez regarding the Iberian Peninsula changed upon Hasan's rise to power in 1331.
 During his rule, the Marinids achieved their largest territorial expansion in Africa.
 Hasan dispatched a naval fleet and 5,000 troops that landed at Algeciras in early 1333.
-These forces assisted the Granadan King in capturing the Castilian outpost of Gibraltar, which they accomplished in under two months.
-They then launched a limited campaign to reunite these territories with the Granada.
+These forces assisted the Granadan Emir in capturing the Castilian outpost of Gibraltar, which they accomplished in under two months.
+They then launched a limited campaign to reunite these territories with those of Granada.
 Back in the Maghreb, Abu Hasan amassed a large army to invade Castile, aiming to reverse the Christian advances of the previous century.

 This invasion represented a final attempt by the Marinids to establish a power base in the Iberian Peninsula.
 The Marinids mobilized a vast army and, after crossing the Straits and defeating a Christian fleet at Gibraltar, advanced inland to the Salado River near Tarifa, where they encountered the Christians.